Skip to content

 Read more

-2. Meet the French Royals Style: Louis XIV
+2. Meet the French Royal Style: Louis XIV

 Antiques

-2. Meet the French Royals Style: Louis XIV
+2. Meet the French Royal Style: Louis XIV

 The Sun King disliked the city of Paris so much that he built the Palace of Versailles.
 Louis XIV was a talented dancer and he was particularly proud of his well-toned legs!